jdjakub/phd-thesis/appendix-masp-ref.md

 As in Lisp, an individual function parameter can be "extensional" (evaluated before use) or "intensional" (used in its un-evaluated form).
 For example, the `if` function used as `(if cond then else)` has `cond` in extensional position; the behaviour of `if` depends entirely on whether `cond` evaluates to `true` or `false` and not on the make-up of the `cond` expression itself.
 Meanwhile, the `then` and `else` code are used *intensionally* because one of them should not be evaluated (otherwise, the "wrong" branch would still get to cause its side effects).
 For simplicity, functions in Masp are assumed all-extensional by default; this can be disabled by setting the `dont_eval_args` entry on the function closure, in which case it is up to the function itself to perform any evaluation.

-A Masp *closure* is a map with entries for the function `body`, local `env`, and optionally a `dont_eval_args` flag.
+A Masp *closure* is a map with entries for the function `body`, local `env`, a list of `arg_names`, and optionally a `dont_eval_args` flag.
 If the `body` is a \ac{JS} function, the closure represents a primitive function run in the platform.
 Otherwise, the `body` is treated as a Masp expression to evaluate in the context of the local arguments.

+Interestingly, `arg_names` is never actually used by anything, not even the evaluator.
+It is necessary *in Lisp,* as it links the positional arguments passed to the internal names used in the body; in Masp, arguments are already passed with names, so no such linking is necessary.^[We kept `arg_names` to serve as an order map (see Section\ \ref{the-cutting-room-floor}) to enable positional parameters as a concise notation in the future.
+One addition suggested by the Lisp usage is an `arg_renames` to connect the preposition-like names used in calls (`to`, `is`, `as`, etc.) to more descriptive internal names, allowing function bodies to refer to `theValue` instead of `as` while retaining the natural-language-esque rhythm on the calling side.]

 ## Maps As Functions
 We find it useful to view maps abstractly as "extensional^[Extensional in the sense of "listing out the entries"; a different meaning to the "extensional" of "evaluates all arguments"!
 Both of these philosophical concepts are relevant to Masp and it is unfortunate that they share the same word.] functions": mathematical functions taking inputs to outputs, whose mappings are explicitly specified instead of via some computation.
 Therefore it is important that maps must be usable as functions in Masp; we must be able to "apply" a map to a value.
 This gives us a special case of pattern matching for free (\ie{} strict equality matching).
 It may be worth considering how augmenting the definition of maps-as-functions could support more advanced pattern matching (\eg{} inequalities, more complex conditions) but this is beyond the scope of Masp as-is.
 We retain the failsafe match named `_` from the substrate's `index` instruction (Section\ \ref{index-follow-key-in-map}).